oatlog/oatlog/doc/planning_report/main.typ

 = Background

-This section motivates and introduces e-graphs in more detail, describes them and the EqSat workflow formally, and finally giving an overview of the relevant related work and different approaches.
+This section motivates and introduces e-graphs in more detail, and then gives an overview of the relevant related work.

-#text(style: "italic", [While a lot of this section can be considered background for the planning
-report, as a whole it should probably be seen as a very early draft of the background and literature review in the final report.
-In particular, the section on formal semantics does not really make sense without a comparison to Egglog and Eqlog, as well as an engine of our own to specify.])

-== E-graphs, informally
+== E-graphs

 E-graphs are motivated by the observation that directed acyclic graphs (DAGs) of expressions can efficiently represent a nested expression with a common subexpression, like say $f(g(x), g(x))$, as